airo-ugent/airo-mono/README.md

 airo-robots             # code for working with robot arms and grippers airo-teleop             # code for teleoperating robot arms
 ```
-For realtime visualisation of robotics data  we prefer [rerun.io](https://www.rerun.io/) over the manually hacking something together with opencv/pyqt/...
+For realtime visualisation of robotics data we prefer [rerun.io](https://www.rerun.io/) over  manually hacking something together with opencv/pyqt/...
 No wrappers are needed here, just pip install the SDK.
+An example notebook to get to know this tool and its potential can be found [here](airo-camera-toolkit/airo_camera_toolkit/docs/rerun-zed-example.ipynb).

 ## Installation
 There are a number of ways to install packages from this repo, based on whether you want to use them or you also want to make changes to them: